Bronze Criteria and Guidance

 - We have made a commitment to phase out flight trays.

-Food quality and provenance (delivered in partnership with our caterer)
+Food quality (delivered in partnership with our caterer)

 - Food on our menu does not contain any undesirable additives or trans fats.